satyamisme/ZTE-MF297D_Nordic1_B0X-WPA3/README.md

 Alright, first we want is to DISABLE the autoupgrade so we will not upgrade from `MF297D_Nordic1_B05` -> `MF297D_Nordic1_B06`, they forgot to disable access to tr69 it seems so turn off auto upgrade ASAP!

+###### WebToken

+We need to add an additional requirement more when we decide to communicate with the “/goform/goform_set_cmd_process” endpoint (Figure 24).
+There is a function called at `AD_hash_check_and_allowedlist`

+Depending on how strong the randomness of the `RD` value is, we could try to brute-force it, but we won’t focus on that here.
+Using pre-auth `XSS`, we can obtain RD value sending the request in Figure 27 and calculate the `AD` value.
+This function will return true also when the “goformId” value is one of the entries in the `g_set_commands_v`” array.
+If we choose one of these `ID`s, we don't need to care about the `AD` parameter in our request.
+After examining all related handlers for the above form `ID`s, something interesting stood out.

 ### Login on router, no other methods works and the ones around the web is old, do as below for login:

 ##### Get Password for using instead of AD WebToken for Curl :)